 This course is a basic study of diesel engine fuel systems including pumps, governors, and injectors.
+Lecture Hours 2 Lab Hours 3 Credit Hours 3 Prerequisites DHM-121: Introduction to Diagnostic Testing

 DHM-173: Electrical Systems I

 This course is a study of basic electrical theory as applied to truck & heavy equipment batteries, starters, and alternators.